-A coalition of organizations (including CURE Epilepsy) recognizes the sixth annual Infantile Spasms Awareness Week (ISAW), a critical opportunity to educate the public about infantile spasms (IS).
+Each year on December 1-7, a coalition of organizations (including CURE Epilepsy) recognize Infantile Spasms Awareness Week, a critical opportunity to raise awareness and educate the public about infantile spasms.

-This year CURE Epilepsy has created new content to spread awareness of IS.
-Check out our new content as well as resources and information about IS below:
+This year CURE Epilepsy has some new content to provide families with a better understanding of IS.
+See our new content as well as useful resources about IS below:

-- A new CURE Epilepsy Discovery featuring new research findings on infantile spasms from Dr. Aristea Galanopoulou of Albert Einstein College of Medicine, a member of the CURE Epilepsy Infantile Spasms Initiative.
+- A recent CURE Epilepsy Discovery, featuring promising research from Dr. John Swann, a member of the CURE Epilepsy Infantile Spasms Initiative.

 What is Infantile spasms?

 Infantile spasms is a rare and particularly severe epilepsy syndrome that typically begins within the first year of life.
 Infantile spasms is characterized by subtle seizures which can have large neurological effects, potentially leading to developmental delays and cognitive and physical deterioration.

 Sadly, many primary care doctors and parents alike are not familiar with the signs and symptoms of infantile spasms.
 So, many children with infantile spasms do not receive treatment during the critical window within the weeks and months after the emergence of symptoms.

 That’s why it’s critical for everyone to know the signs to STOP Infantile Spasms.

 Prompt diagnosis and treatment are critical, but this is challenging because infantile spasms can be mistaken for normal baby movements or other disorders that don’t demand urgency.

 Watch this 2-minute video to learn what infantile spasms look like — it could save your child’s life.